Jason-D123/comp122-s23/syllabus.md

 ## Course Evaluation:
 The course evaluation for both COMP 122 and COMP 122L are unified.
 The instructor does not make a distinction between the lecture and lab meetings and utilizes the entire time as appropriate to cover the material and projects as necessary.
 Each student will be evaluated and will assigned the same letter grade for both COMP122 and COMP122L.
 This grade should reflect the quality and quantity of knowledge that the student acquired via this course.
 (It is all about learning!)

 Note that there is 15% percentage associated with participation.
-A student may demonstrate in various ways their involvement in the class.
+A student may demonstrate participation in various ways; just attending class in to participation.
 Through this involvement, I gain a better understanding of what you, and the class as a whole, has learned and what material needs to be reinforced or reviewed to strengthen the learning process.

 Students are expected to work diligently and consistently throughout the semester.
-Students that procrastinate till the end in hopes that they can crunch and cram just prior to the submission deadline are sadly mistaken.
+Students that procrastinate till the end in hopes that they can crunch and cram just prior to a submission deadline are sadly mistaken.

 The table below provides the objective measures used to calculate a student's final grade.